arXiv/arxiv-docs/source/help/policies/content-types.md

 Requirements for Comments and Replies:

 - “Comments-on” papers must include the arXiv-ID of the original paper in the Title and/or Comments metadata fields (e.g., “comment(s) on arXiv:YYMM.NNNNN").
-- When a “comments-on” paper is published on arXiv, a reply from the authors of the original paper is always permitted (subject to the same moderation criteria as comments).
+- When a “comments-on” paper is posted on arXiv, a reply from the authors of the original paper is permitted (subject to the same moderation criteria as comments).
 Reply submissions should include the arXiv-ID of the “comments-on” paper to which they respond in the Title and/or Comments metadata fields (e.g., “reply to arXiv: YYMM.NNNNN”).
 - In rare cases where the original paper is not on arXiv, the DOI of the original paper should be used to identify it in the metadata in place of an arXiv-ID.
 - A chain of continued responses and counterresponses is allowed only as new versions of the initial Comment and Reply; these will not be accepted as new papers with new arXiv-IDs.
 A given author or co-author may submit only one Comment on a particular paper.
 Any subsequent issues the author wishes to raise must be done through version updates of the original Comment.